 In my mind I thought the situation would have gone like this: screaming child, no sleep, the whole family up every night, tears from him, tears from me, possible rocking back and forth in the corner (yep me again), then finally us giving in and handing the dummy back.

-It’s now been 2 weeks and all dummies are in the bin, he’s fine and happy, not upset or stressed and neither are we.
+It’s now been 2 weeks and the dummy has been ditched!
+He’s fine and happy, not upset or stressed and neither are we.

 Maybe I did put it off too long, or maybe I just picked the right moment for all of us.
 Who knows?
 All I know is that it was much easier than I thought and I am so glad it is gone.
 He now talks much more, his vocabulary has improved and I no longer have to be asked for his ‘nun nun’ all day long!